 The policy will allow the approval of business use of footpath areas within the central business districts of Gulgong, Kandos, Mudgee and Rylstone, adjacent to businesses where there is adequate road reserve/footpath width for safe pedestrian and traffic circulation.

 The permits available are:

-- Advertising signs
+- A-Frame advertising signs

 - Display of goods for sale

 - Dining

 - Dining/Liquor licensed area (NB.
-Pubs and small bars also require development consent under the Environmental Planning and Assessment Act 1979)
+Registered Clubs also require development consent under the Environmental Planning and Assessment Act 1979)

 Temporary Use Permits include: